 But, even those fancy jacks can come up short sometimes.
 And if you have an older RV that doesn’t have jacks, you’ll definitely need a quality set of RV leveling blocks.

-In this guide, we will discuss why you should level your rig, how to use camper rv leveling ramps and then we will go over the different types of camper levelers to help you decide what's the best option for you.
+In this guide, we will not only tell you why you should level your rig, but we will go over the different types of camper levelers so you have an idea of what’s available.

 Before we do that, however, let’s introduce what these blocks are, why you might need them, and how to use them!